ryanzzeng/primex/README.md

 > Last edited by Ryan Zeng 9 April.
 2019

 ### Getting Started
-This project is built based on Lumen Framework and Mysql.
+This project is built based on Lumen Framework&Mysql with repository pattern.Core logic code is in app\Core folder.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 #### Prerequisites
 What things you need to install to run the project and how to install them.